andrewreese16/book-review/README.md

     - Register for an account to access personalized features.
     - Log in and log out from any page.
-    - Redirect to the homepage or login page after logging out.

 2. **Book Management**